ShiniTada/AWS-Certification-Task-1/README.md

 - AWS Lambda(1) - executes when the client request comes to an endpoint
 - AWS Deploy - to deploy application to AWS Account

+**Result:** </br>
-Result: Application available on: POST https://nvwuhpr1a7.execute-api.us-east-1.amazonaws.com/dev/order
+Application available on: POST https://nvwuhpr1a7.execute-api.us-east-1.amazonaws.com/dev/order

 ### Part 2.
 Resources to create
 ![](media/part2.png)